agahafiz04/curriculum/intermediate_html_css/intermediate_html_concepts/tables.md

 ### Learning outcomes

-By the end of this lesson, you should be able to do the following:
+By the end of this lesson, you should be able to do the following: Hahaha

 -   Create advanced HTML tables.